kytewy/python_scripts_analysis/README.md

 Teck Stack: Combination of Python, Talend, Postgres and Tableau.

 A total of 23 datasets!
 We were able to gather variables of interest from a number of different formats.
 From CSV, Excel, Json, Html and both structured and semi-structured.

-We cleaned them into a suitable format to be loaded into the data warehouse.
+Each were transformed into a suitable format before being loaded into the data warehouse.

 Variables of interest:

-Gross Domestic Product, Population, Test scores, Number of households Number of children below 19
-Unemployment rate for each state
+Gross Domestic Product, Population, Test scores, Number of households, Number of children below 19, Unemployment rate for each state, Happiness rank, Health rank, Lifestyle rank, State Coordinates, Number of enrollments, State revenue on education, and State expenditure on education

-Happiness rank
-Health rank
-Lifestyle rank
-State Coordinates
-Number of enrollments
-State revenue on education
-State expenditure on education
+# How we gathered the data
+- Downloaded Csv and Excel files

+We used Python to….
+- Interact with an API to gather data on latitude and longitude.
+Reading state names from a Csv file, the pining an API and writing the coordinates into another Csv.
+- Create a webscraper to parse html to gather variables of interest
+- Data cleaning tasks.

+# Feeding our ETL

+In total we have 23 sets.
+1.)
+Using Python to transform and merge 19 datasets in 5 2.)
+Gathering more data from API and Web scrapping for 2 more datasets 3.)
+2 more CSV files
+4.)
+Staging area has 9 tables from 9 datasets.
+5.)
+9 datasets in the staging area are combined into 1 dimensional table as the datawarehouse.